faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/toolbox_extensions/modeltransformation/model_transformation_details.rst

 ---------------

 The transformation functions print progress while running.
-This is useful for larger symbolic models where common-subexpression elimination can take noticeable time.
+This is useful for very large symbolic models where common-subexpression elimination can take noticeable time.

 Usage and limitations